hausen8/EasyProbe/README.md

 # Maximum safety travel of your probe in X/Y direction.
 Value is given by the manufacturer.
 If in doubt, set it to ~3 mm.
 MAX_XY_DISTANCE = 3

-# Distance the probe will bounce back after fast probe.
+# Distance the probe will move back after fast probe.
 Recommended values between 0.5 and 2 mm.
 XY_CLEARANCE = 0.5

 # Maximum safety travel of your probe in z direction.
 Value is given by the manufacturer.
 If in doubt, set it to ~2 mm.
 MAX_Z_DISTANCE = 2

-# Distance the probe will bounce back after fast probe.
+# Distance the probe will move back after fast probe.
 Recommended values between 0.5 and 2 mm.
 Z_CLEARANCE = 0.5

 # Fast probe velocity.
 Be aware to not set it too high, otherwise you will not have enough time in case of a malefunction.
 Recommended values between 50 and 500 mm per min.